Certified dimension reduction in nonlinear Bayesian inverse problems: Conclusion

 Analytical and numerical examples demonstrate good performance of the proposed method.
 In particular, we show that it outperforms other state-of-the-art gradient-based dimension reduction schemes.
-We also note that effective MCMC algorithms for large-scale Bayesian inverse problems, such as the DILI sampler of \cite{Cui2016_DILI}, fundamentally rely on the low-dimensional structure of the posterior distribution.
-In its original form, \cite{Cui2016_DILI} uses the LIS method to discover this low-dimensional structure, a method which is less efficient than the one we propose.
-Incorporating our new developments in the DILI algorithm could thus yield better sampling performance.
+We also note that effective MCMC algorithms for large-scale Bayesian inverse problems, such as the DILI sampler of \cite{cui2016dimension}, fundamentally rely on the low-dimensional structure of the posterior distribution.
+In its original form, \cite{cui2016dimension} uses the LIS method to discover this low-dimensional structure, a method which is less efficient than the one we propose here.
+Incorporating our new developments in the DILI algorithm (or in any other MCMC algorithm that exploits dimension reduction) could thus yield better sampling performance.
+Making this precise---e.g., understanding how the quality of the subspace $\text{Im}(P_r)$ affects MCMC mixing rates---is another important topic for future work.